Kuch Rang Pyar Ke Aise Bhi Actress Amita Udgata Aka Dadi Bua No More!

 - Kuch Rang Pyar Ke Aise Bhi Season 2 To End Soon; Erica Fernandes Shares Picture

-Veteran actress, Amita Udgata, who played the role of Dadi Bua in Shaheer Sheikh and Erica Fernandes show, Kuch Rang Pyar Ke Aise Bhi passed away yesterday (April 24, 2018) due to lung failure.
+Veteran actress, Amita Udgata, who played the role of Dadi Bua in Shaheer Sheikh and Erica Fernandes' show, Kuch Rang Pyar Ke Aise Bhi passed away yesterday (April 24, 2018) due to lung failure.

 Apparently, the actress was hospitalised for the last four days and was on life support.
 Amita is survived by two children, Ruchin Udgata and Rishabh Udgata.